1. Giving Small Business Owners a Fair Shot

 Growing up as the son of an entrepreneur, attending business school, and leading organizations, I know that part of what makes America unique is our innovation and ability to dream something and work to make it a reality.
 From small town main streets to big cities, Michigan requires dreamers to take a risk and start a business, to grow our economy, to provide competition in the marketplace, and to meet the needs of our changing demographics and communities - all which can lower prices and create jobs.
 Right now, 1 out every 3 businesses fail within their first three years.
-While some ideas just don't work out and risk will always be involved, a 67% pass rate does not incentive potential entrepreneurs.
-I'll work to provide long-term support for childcare programs to ensure people don't need to choose between staying home and not working, or paying thousands of dollars in childcare while they work.
-I'll advocate for more affordable legal resources to help businesses navigate our regulatory and labor processes.
-I'll fight for the creation of more job training programs throughout the state to help reduce the burden on managers trying to find qualified talent.
-I'll look for opportunities to support businesses in all industries in all types of communities through microgrant programs.
+I’ll seek to reduce barriers to success through:

-I'll also work to establish business resource centers/incubators in key regions around the state, including Grand Rapids, where businesses can access free or low-cost office space in a facility with other businesses, encouraging dialogue, problem solving, and even utilizing each other's businesses to meet business needs, becoming a self-sustaining marketplace as the businesses begin to scale.
+Establishing business resource centers/incubators in key regions around the state, including Grand Rapids, where businesses can access free or low-cost office space in a facility with other businesses, encouraging dialogue, problem solving, and even utilizing each other's businesses to meet business needs, becoming a self-sustaining marketplace as the businesses begin to scale.
 Each resource center will be staffed with a consultant to help these entrepreneurs with business and strategic planning, workshops on management topics, and helping them get connected to government contracting.
 Further, these centers could provide resources on law, business tax preparation, and more.
+On-site, low-cost childcare could be offered on site.
 The center will help businesses transition into permanent space through expanded microgrant programs.

 As Michigan's population is planned to stagnate if trends don't change, we need to be an incubator for innovation and small businesses.
 We'll support our main streets and business corridors by Making It In Michigan!